Abbabon/abbabon.github.io/_posts/2020-07-22-shader-graph-gradient.md

 ## Cons for using this shader
-The only major downside for using this shader is increasing the draw calls number if you're using
+The only major downside for using this shader is increasing the draw calls number if you're using this shader in just one material of one game object.
+This will break batching :(
+The solution?
+Integrate this into your 'standard' shader!
+We'll talk more about it in the Material Property Block post series.

 ## In conclusion
 Shaders are fun!
 And performant!
 And hard, sometimes... :(